gamera-team/gamera/README.md

 gamera lets you control and interact with web pages directly from your Ruby code.
 Essentially, you can wrap any web page with a Ruby API.

+_Note:_ We're a very young project and  currently subject to frequent changes as we sort everything out.
+Any help is welcome!

 ## Table of Contents

 - [Features](#features)